Skip to main content

 }

-Configuring Automations for Prebuilds
+Configuring Tasks and Services for Prebuilds

 You can also configure automation tasks to run during prebuilds by adding the prebuild trigger: